Community Conservation Promoter

 Required Language Skills

-Transportation and living conditions vary, but Conservation Promoters in all locations should have the ability to:
+Living conditions vary, but Community Conservation Promoters in all locations should be prepared to do the following:

 • Endure long rides on public transportation over rough terrain and/or water

-• Adapt to a diet with limited availability and variety of fresh fruits and vegetables
+• Adapt to a diet with limited availability and seasonal variety of fresh fruits and vegetables

 • Fetch water by bucket from a river or community well

 Professional dress and behavior is extremely important in schools in Guyana.
-School administration expects all teachers, including Volunteers, to adhere to the Ministry of Education’s Code of Conduct which includes being well-groomed, dressing professionally (slacks, belt and button-down dress shirts for men; dresses and skirts or nice slacks with blouses for women) and respecting the organizational structure.
+School administration expects all teachers, including Volunteers, to adhere to the Ministry of Education’s Code of Conduct which includes being well-groomed, dressing professionally (slacks, belt and button-down dress shirts for men, dresses and skirts or slacks with blouses for women) and respecting the organizational structure.
 Guyanese teachers are viewed as role models in the community and are cautioned by the Ministry to display publicly acceptable behaviors when not in school.
-Volunteers will also be held to this standard as they live and dwell in the local communities.
+Community Conservation Promoters will also be held to this standard as they live and dwell in the local communities.

 Adolescent Health Promoter

-Peace Corps Guyana will place couples at neighboring sites (not more than 30 minutes apart).
-Although a couple will share living arrangements, each individual is expected to work in his/her own school and community and is strongly encouraged to have his/her own Peace Corps experience.
+Following training, couples in Guyana will share living arrangements, but will have separate work sites.
+Couples will work at neighboring sites (not more than 30 minutes apart).
+Although a couple will live together in service, each individual is expected to work at their own school and encouraged to have their own Peace Corps experience.

 Before you apply, please review Medical Information for Applicants to learn about the clearance process and other health conditions that are difficult to accommodate in Peace Corps service.